charlestolley/python-snmp/docs/source/datatypes.rst

       Return an object to iterate over the variable bindings in this list.

-.. class:: PDU( \
+.. class:: snmp.pdu.PDU( \
       * varbinds, \
       requestID=0, \
       errorStatus=0, \
       errorIndex=0, \
    )
-   :canonical: snmp.pdu.PDU

    SNMP defines several different Protocol Data Units (PDUs), each representing a specific operation, or message type.
 All PDUs follow the same structure, with three Integer fields containing metadata, and a list of variable bindings (VarBindList).
 Each variable binding consists of a name and a value, as described in the :class:`VarBind` class documentation.
 This is the base class for all PDU types, except for :class:`GetBulkRequestPDU`, which uses its metadata fields differently than the others.

    When constructing a PDU object, the variable bindings are provided as positional arguments.
 These may be instances of :class:`VarBind`, but they can also be OIDs, either as an :class:`OID` object, or in string format.
 If OIDs are used, then the VarBinds will be populated with :class:`Null` values.

    .. property:: requestID